maritime-web/BalticWeb/README.md

 ## Building ##

     mvn clean install (install will also provoke a deploy to local JBoss 7.1.1)

 ## MySQL setup

+## Deploy to JBoss

+* Install database drivers environmental variables and deploy application: mvn clean install (used for first deploy)
+* App deploy only: mvn jboss-as:deploy

 ## JavaScript Validation Errors